What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Limitations

 \section{Limitations}

-The dataset comprising 60 sentences used for this study is small in today's field of NLP research.
-However, this was an experimental study on the interplay of these fields, for which a pre-existing natural ambiguous dataset served useful.
-In future work, we aim to extend this analysis to a larger dataset (when available).
-Another limitation of this study is that we tested only one model (OPUS-MT) and one language pair (EN--DE).
+The dataset comprising 60 sentences used for this study is very small in today's field of NLP research.
+However, this was an experimental study on the interplay of these fields, for which the pre-existing natural ambiguous dataset and annotations by 20 annotators of different genders served useful.
+In future work, we aim to extend the analysis based on contrastive translations to a larger dataset (once available).

+Another limitation of this study is that we tested only one model (\texttt{OPUS-MT}) and two language pairs (EN$\rightarrow$DE/ES).
 Future work could compare different models and languages.
 However, the number of open-source models that can currently be used for a contrastive approach, as taken in this study, is limited.
 The limitation thus not only stems from the study design from this paper but is a general limitation of the methodology and toolkits available.
 Model tokenization has an impact on how input tokens influence and are considered salient for a model's translation decision.
 Subwords are merged in this paper and scores summed.
 Tokenization varies by models, another reason why we focussed on one model in this study, and summing subwords and comparing words across different models could be faulty.

 As touched upon in the body of the paper, there is great annotation diversity among the annotators with a low IAA.
 This shows that human perception of gender cannot be taken as default.
 Furthermore, in this study, we focus on a simplified binary gender by contrasting masculine and feminine translation outputs.
 We apply this approach as our chosen MT model does not provide gender-inclusive or gender-neutral translations (it could, theoretically, provide traditional German neutral referent translations).